maede97/MinusMinusEnergy/README.md

 The demo script also generates a signed transaction with the trusted private key of the sensor to claim MMETokens on the MMEToken contract for reduced energy consumption.

 On the webinterface the client can analyze his energy consumption and pay his bills.
 He can decide to use some of his MMEToken to pay for his bill or invest them into a fond.
-The money in the fond could be used to finance local clima-pro projects, optionally with a integrated voting system (not implemented).
+The money in the fund could be used to finance local clima-pro projects, optionally with a integrated voting system (not implemented).

 ##### Information
 * **Ganache**